wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ### Run MITObim on Hydra
 1. The MITObim commands in the job file must be modified before submitting to Hydra.

-- Full paths are needed for the --readpool (reads data) and --quick (seed sequence) options.
+Full paths are needed for the --readpool (reads data) --quick (seed sequence) options.
-#Depending on how large you need your final contig, the number of iterations using
-# the --end flag can be changed.
+Depending on how large you need your final contig, the number of iterations using the --end flag can be changed.
 Usually, only 4-5 iterations are needed for complete 18S or 28S.
 #However, more or less can be used.